jhaygood86/dill-bdd/Readme.md

 ## Usage

-Build with dotnet core and add library to your project.
+Build src directory with dotnet core and add library to your project.
 See sample .sh scripts in build/ directory

 ## Samples

-Currently no samples available for public consumption, only were internally available.
-If forked to add samples, should be added to base repo.
+See src/Dill.Tests for examples